PiercingXX/battlezone-netcode-patch/README.md

 5. Stop logging.
 6. Send the generated bundle archive to devs (not the script itself).

-Ideally we want to have no more than 3 games logged.
+Ideally we want to have no more than 3 games per log.

 **IF YOU CRASH, STOP LOGGING AND SEND BUNDLE BEFORE RESTARTING LOGGING AND THEN BATTLEZONE**